-New data have been published in sections: Consumer prices; Gross domestic product; Investment; Industry.
+New data have been published in sections: Geographical data; Producer prices; Business Tendency; Energy.

-New data have been published in sections: Producer prices; Enterprises finance; Population; Wages and salaries; Industry; Transport.
+New data have been published in sections: Geographical data; Producer prices; Gross domestic product; Population; Monetary poverty and income inequality; Personal income; Tourism.

 Statistics by theme